mmmarinho/ROS2_Tutorial/docs/source/publishers_and_subscribers.rst

 Update the :file:`setup.py`
 ---------------------------

-As we already learned in :ref:`make ros2 run work`, we must adjust the :file:`setup.py` to refer to the Nodes we just created.
+As we already learned in :ref:`my target`, we must adjust the :file:`setup.py` to refer to the Nodes we just created.

 :download:`setup.py <../../ros2_tutorial_workspace/src/python_package_that_uses_the_messages/setup.py>`